 If you join us as a newly-qualified patent attorney, you will also be involved with patent drafting and prosecution, and depending on your level of experience, may soon be given the opportunity to manage clients.

 At Appleyard Lees, you’ll be working to protect the ground-breaking innovation of some of the world’s most well-known tech companies such as Samsung.
 Many of our clients are developing exciting new Artificial Intelligence and Machine Learning technologies.
 You don’t need to have a degree in this space to join our team – in fact, most of us don’t!
 But, it will help if you have gained experience in drafting and prosecuting software patent applications, and knowledge of UK, European and US software patenting guidelines.
-Although we also work on physics-, electronics- and mechanical-based inventions, the bulk of our work in the Cambridge office is software-based.
+Although we also work on physics-, electronics- and mechanical-based inventions, the bulk of our work is software-based.

 Our work can sometimes be multi-disciplinary and so you will need to work with attorneys in other disciplines.
 For example, some of our clients use AI to identify and develop new drugs, use mathematics/statistics to diagnose diseases or predict treatment efficacy, or use software to control medical robotic devices.
 So, in addition to the technical skills, you will need to have good people skills and be able to work in a team.